Skip to Content

 Increase Exercise and Play

-It’s also essential to provide your dog with lots of playtimes and mental stimulation, as a bored dog may become clingy.
+It’s also essential to provide your dog with lots of playtime and mental stimulation, as a bored dog may become clingy.

 Teaching your dog “fetch” and using interactive dog toys are great ways to stimulate your German Shepherd.
-They provide endless fun – for example, check out the Outward Hound Dog Brick Interactive Treat Puzzle on Amazon, which encourages positive play and prevents boredom.
+They provide endless fun as they encourage positive play and prevent boredom.

-Other ways to tire your dog out include obedience training, learning new tricks, playing tug or hide and seek, and agility.
-You could even make an obstacle course with a bit of creativity!
+Other ways to tire your dog out include obedience training, learning new tricks, playing tug or hide-and-seek, and agility.
+With a bit of creativity, you could even make an obstacle course!

 Watch How To Keep Your Dog Stimulated In This Video…